 Does its name ring a bell?
 Very possible!
 The island of Kefalonia was the setting for the 2001 movie “Captain Corelli’s Mandolin”, in which Nicolas Cage played an Italian captain during WWII.
 The choice for Cage to play an Italian captain might be debatable, but the movie certainly did a lot for the tourism industry of Kefalonia: a lot of people want to go and see this quiet, serene and stunning place for themselves!

-I visited the island during my sailing trip around the Ionian islands and found some of the best things to do on Kefalonia:
+I visited the island a few times during my sailing trip around the Ionian islands and found some of the best things to do on Kefalonia:

-There are several walks around Fiskardo that I could definitely recommend if you want to venture inland: how about reaching the “Queen’s throne”, said to be dating back to “The Golden Age of Greece” or walking through the almost completely ruined village of Psilithrias, once the biggest and most important village in the area?
+There are several walks around Fiskardo that I could definitely recommend if you want to venture inland: how about reaching the “Queen’s throne”, said to be dating back to the “The Golden Age of Greece” or walking through the almost completely ruined village of Psilithrias, once the biggest and most important village in the area?
 Today Psilithrias is a picturesque ruin, with overgrown gardens and dilapidated houses, but a new wind seems to be blowing as some of the houses are being renovated and turned into Airbnb accommodation.
 Whether that’s a good thing or not, I’ll leave that up to you to decide…

-Whatever you do, make sure not to miss out on my favourite village on Kefalonia: Assos!
+Whatever you do, make sure not to miss out on one of the best places to visit on Kefalonia: Assos!
 Assos is basically a small isthmus in a sheltered bay beneath the ramparts of an imposing 16th century Venetian castle!
 Sounds good right?
 Well, it LOOKS even better!
 There’s almost no place for yachties to moor, which makes it a lot quieter than Fiskardo.
 There are only a few tavernas in Assos and early morning is the best time for a wander around its nearly deserted streets!
 Make sure you walk up to the castle, not only for its historical background, but also for the amazing views it offers over the village and the bay!